raysrashmi/raysrashmi.com/source/_posts/2014-08-28-rails-4-2-features.markdown

   belongs_to :commentable, required: true end
 ```
-commentable associatio is required here.
+commentable association is required here.

 And migration file will be